 GridBoxMap

 Another naive but still useful approach is to place the test points on an equidistant grid within a box.
-This approach removes an element of randomness from the Monte-Carlo approach.
+This approach removes randomness from the Monte-Carlo approach.

 GAIO.GridBoxMap